Programme: MSc International Mangement

 Why did you decide to study MSc International Management at Imperial College Business School?

 I decided to study at Imperial College Business School because I have heard a lot of good things about Imperial through close friends who studied in the Royal School of Mines and School of Medicine.
 They recommended that I apply for the Business School.
 I chose to study MSc International Management because it offers many advanced modules, such as the Leadership in Action, which stood out to me.
 Further, the programme provides many exciting international opportunities.

 What aspects of the programme do you most enjoy the most?

 I really like the practical focus of my programme.
 I’m used to studying a lot of theory from my undergraduate in Germany.
-At Imperial, I worked on many team assignments focussing on solving real-world problems.
-For example, I travelled with two of my classmates to Bangalore, India within the Leadership in Action module to conduct a design thinking project for a travel agency.
+At Imperial, I worked on many team assignments focusing on solving real-world problems.
+For example, I travelled with two of my classmates to Bangalore, India* within the Leadership in Action module to conduct a design thinking project for a travel agency.
 The process of design thinking was taught in class before our trip, and we had the opportunity to apply what we had learnt in a new and exciting environment.